lham/tonguetwister/docs/format-spec/chunks/imap.md

 # Initial Map

-The purpose of the initial map is to point us to the active [memory map chunk](./mmap.md).
+The purpose of the initial map is to point us to the active [memory map chunk](./mmap.md) (as the memory map can be replaced/updated by Director and get a new address).
 The initial map chunk will always reside at the same address in a Director file, namely `0x0c`.

 The chunk abbreviation is `imap`.